 I hereby state that the project boundary represented on this drawing is developed with reasonable accuracy in accordance with FERC requirements.
-PLSS is based on the Utah BLM PLSS/GCDB Cadastre Data set.
+PLSS is based on the Utah BLM PLSS/GCDB Cadastre Data set coupled with field measurements for surveyed corners.
 Other data has been developed from orthophotos and other sources including Federal, State, County, and PacifiCorp GIS sources.
 All reasonable efforts have been made to ensure that positional accuracy conforms to National Map Accuracy Standards for maps at 1:24,000 scale.
 Public Land Survey lines and Property lines are based on the Salt Lake Meridian.

 PacifiCorp has reviewed the Project boundary shown herein.
-PacifiCorp possesses property rights for all non-federal lands drawn on this map that are inside the boundary, with the possible exception of one parcel that is still under review.
+PacifiCorp possesses property rights\ for all non-federal lands drawn on this map that are inside the boundary, with the exception of parcels identified as "PacifiCorp Interest Lands" for which additional overflow rights are needed.